Just one step!

 The Velcro fastener is attached to the outside.

 The upper Velcro fastener is attached above the joint.
-All other Velcro fasteners are tightly closed one after the other.
+All other Velcro fasteners are closed tightly one after the other.

 The vibration panel is pushed behind the cool pack.